-Before you start, please save yourself some pain and slip on a pair of kitchen gloves to protect your hands and eyes while working with fresh peppers.
+Before you start slicing the hot peppers, please save yourself some pain and slip on a pair of kitchen gloves to protect your hands and eyes while working with them.

 ★ Did you love this recipe?
 Be sure to give it a star rating below! ★

-- Combine vinegar, salt, and turmeric in a small saucepan and slowly heat to near boiling.
+- Combine vinegar, salt, sugar, and turmeric in a small saucepan and slowly heat to near boiling.

 - While liquid is heating, wash peppers and cut off the stems.